Skip to main content

 Then start Action deduplicate-departures:

-After successful execution you can check the schema and data of our table in Polynote.
+After successful execution you can check the schema and data of our table in spark-shell.
 The new column dl_ts_captured shows the current time of the data pipeline run when this object first occurred in the input data.

 root